REX2626/Astro-Attack/README.md

 # Astro-Attack

-TODO:
+# TODO:
+Make turning more snappy

 Adjust ship accleration (so faster if forward, slower if side to side)

+Make ship more detailed, have cross in the centre
+Make ship smaller

+Add alien ship class

+Add player health

 Add ship colliding with asteroids

+Make bullet fire from the front of the ship

+Add animation framework

+Add stars in background, layered, which move

+### POTENTIAL ###

+Add money system, different currencies, get cash from killing

+Add shop system

-Add alien class
+Add loot system

-Add rendering order
+Add fuel system

-DONE:
+# DONE:
 Fix angle, so it is between +180 and -180

 CHUNKS is globalled in objects.py